p10rahulm/your-static-website/content/workshops/workshop3.md

 +++
-title = "Kaun kambakht bardaasht karne ko peeta hai?" date = 2018-06-08T19:44:35+05:30 presenters = "yourName and Goody Two Shoes"
+title = "Kaun kambakht bardaasht karne ko peeta hai?" date = 2018-06-08T19:44:35+05:30 presenters = "yourName and anotherName"

 short_intro = "Sustainable practices for creating a new you"